 Is this a distribution?
 The problem is that the copy on the server didn't go anywhere.
 It is still owned and controlled by the same person it was before.
-One way to overcome this challenge would be to hold that the mere making available of copies to the public infringes the distribution right, 175 as in Hotaling v.
+One way to overcome this challenge would be to hold that the mere making available of copies to the public infringes the distribution right,162 as in Hotaling v.
 Church of Latter-Day Saints, where a library had an infringing microfiche and the court held that the plaintiff could show an infringement of the distribution right without having to prove that any patrons had borrowed it.
-But the more common and more widely accepted approach is simply to count the downloading as an act of distribution as well as a reproduction.
-Thus, a distribution might be defined as an act by which a distributor who possesses a copy of the work provides a copy to another person that that person did not previously possess, whether or not they are the same copy.
+But the more common and more widely accepted approach is simply to count the downloading as an act of distribution.